 Maine isn’t normally considered a hotbed for emerging-technology entrepreneurialism.
 Yet that’s where IntelliCare, a healthcare call center outsourcing company, started in 1997.
 By 1999, the company had put its Yankee pragmatism to work to create a distributed networking model for telephonic nursing driven by its own clinically based CRM application.

-Today more than 250 healthcare organizations nationwide use its outsourcing contact centers, including Oakland’s Children’s Hospital, Magellan Health Services and Group Health Cooperative.
+Today, more than 250 healthcare organizations nationwide, including Oakland’s Children’s Hospital, Magellan Health Services, and Group Health Cooperative, use its outsourcing contact centers.

 Nearly 80 percent of IntelliCare’s contact center representatives are nurses working from home.
-Many are highly trained specialists with subspecialty expertise in specific disease states, like cardiac nurses specializing in congestive heart failure, diabetes nurses focused on patients with complex diabetes or a smoking-cessation specialist.
-Remoteworking allows the nurses to blend their career with their families andother interests.
+Many are highly trained specialists with subspecialty expertise in specific disease states, like cardiac nurses specializing in congestive heart failure, diabetes nurses focused on patients with complex diabetes, or smoking-cessation specialists.
+Remote working allows nurses to blend their careers with their families and other interests.

 Telephonic Nursing Emerges

-Victor C. Otley III, CEO and chairman of the board, told CRM Buyer that the company was founded on the belief that nurse call centers, or telephonic nursing, provides a more cost effective and convenient means ofdispensing health information to patients.
+Victor C. Otley III, CEO and chairman of the board, told CRM Buyer that the company was founded on the belief that nurse call centers, or telephonic nursing, provide a more cost-effective and convenient means of dispensing health information to patients.

 Going for the Vertical